What to do when you get rejected from a TEFL job? Don’t worry Premier TEFL is here to help you!

 To help you start your own adventure, we’ve put together the Job Hunter’s Guide – 36 pages of insider tips and advice for securing your perfect TEFL contract.

-It’s the ultimate guide to finding an independent TEFL job abroad.
+It’s the ultimate guide to finding an independent TEFL job abroad (and check this video about our job coaching seminar for more tips!).

 - The TEFL market